apostrophecms/minuscule/README.md

 async function expectProjectId(req) {
   if (!req.params.projectId.match(/^\w+/)) {
-    throw error(400, 'projectId must contain only letters, digits and underscores');
+    throw new WebError(400, 'projectId must contain only letters, digits and underscores');
   }
   req.projectId = req.params.projectId;
   // Can also use "await."
 If no error is thrown execution continues